alpden550/go-microservices/README.md

 Example running in docker swarm: https://swarm.golang.rest/, it uses caddy as proxy server.

-To use own docker swarm, build all services for the exact platform amd update example swarm.yml with own images, and deploy:
+To use own docker swarm, build all services for the exact platform, and update example swarm.yml with own images, and deploy:

 `docker swarm deploy -с swarm.yaml app`